andrewmolyuk/eslint-plugin-vue-modular/docs/rules/enforce-naming-convention.md

 - Vue modular architecture naming conventions
 - File type-specific validation based on directory structure
 - **PascalCase component filenames** for all Vue files (regardless of explicit component names)
-- Proper filename patterns for stores, composables, and services
+- Proper filename patterns for services
-- **Store validation only for direct files** in stores directory (subdirectories ignored)
+- **Free naming for stores and composables** (no restrictions)

 ### Legacy Mode (Component Names Only)